oscargcs/gif-searcher-ts/README.md

 ### `npm install`

-Install the dependencies in the local node_modules folder.
+Installs the dependencies in the local node_modules folder.

 ### `npm start`